Rubowski/react-portfolio/README.md

 # React Portfolio

 A modern, responsive portfolio website built with React and Chakra UI.
-Showcases my projects, skills, and contact information.
+Showcases projects, skills, and contact information.
 Deployed for anyone to view and connect with me!

 ---